APS Design in New Construction

 Installation Example

 Figure 6-13.
-APS installed in this reconstruction location are in accordance with the Draft PROWAG in that they are beside a level landing and separated from each other by at least 3 m.
+APS installed in this reconstruction location are in accordance with MUTCD and Proposed PROWAG in that they are beside a level landing and separated from each other by at least 10 feet (3 m).
 Both APS are located on the intersection side of their poles.